 Chamberlain won MVP awards in all three of his full seasons with the Sixers, equaling the total MVPs by everyone else in franchise history.
 That’s a staggering individual achievement.

 And the numbers?
 27.3 points, 24.2 rebounds, and 7.2 assists sounds like something out of a video game.
 To say Chamberlin was dominant would be a huge understatement.
-The only reason he is not number one is because of a Doctor whose longevity and star power make him too good not to be number one.
+He is not number one because of a Doctor whose longevity and star power make him too good not to be number one.

 The Doctor sustained greatness.
 In 11 seasons with the Sixers, Erving made—wait for it, —11 All-Star teams.
 What’s even more remarkable is the consistency of his output from beginning to end.